cmda-bt/pt-course-20-21/week-4.md

 understand, and "mentally parse".
 Go back into your work so far and make sure that everything you've done so far is easy to understand for "outsiders" to your project.
+#### Assignment

+* **Pick (minimum) 5 of the Clean Code JavaScript concepts** from the GitHub repo and refactor parts of your client and or server-side JavaScript code.
+Additionally clean-up any other code that needs refactoring. **Document what you refactored with _before_ and _after_ code blocks in your wiki.**
+* **Tweak or set-up additional linters** (see week-3) in your project.
+It will further help you spot any inconsistenties in your code.
-_Pro Tip™_: It can be surprisingly difficult to find problems in work you're too familiar with.
-Ask a friend to briefly look at your work, and optimize your code based on the questions they ask.
-Also, **linters (week-3) will help** to spot any inconsistenties in your code.
+* **Ask your support group to review your work**, and optimize your code based on the questions they ask.
+It can be surprisingly difficult to find problems in work you're too familiar with.

+##### Further Reading

+* [Clean Code by Robert C. Martin][clean]
+* [Learning JavaScript Design Patterns by Addy Osmani][patterns]

 ### Deploy your App!